eliasvallinacybers/ejpt-reports/README.md

 This repository contains my personal cybersecurity notes and lab reports created during my eJPT preparation.

-These reports are not intended to be formal penetration testing reports, but rather technical learning documents.
-Their main purpose is to keep a clear record of the labs I completed, the tools and commands I used, and the reasoning behind each step.
+These reports were written by me based on my own hands-on work in the labs.
+They are technical learning documents, not formal penetration testing reports, and their purpose is to keep a clear record of the tools, commands, methodology, and reasoning used during my training.

-The focus of these reports is on understanding the methodology, documenting the process, and showing my practical progress throughout the eJPT path.
+The goal is to document what I learned in a structured and understandable way, showing practical understanding rather than only course completion.

 ## Language Note

-The first report and the beginning of the second report are written in Spanish.
-The remaining reports are written in English as part of my effort to document my cybersecurity learning process in a more professional and internationally used language.
+Some of the first notes are written in Spanish, while the later reports are written in English as part of my effort to document my cybersecurity learning process in a more professional and internationally used language.

 ## Disclaimer

 All activities documented in these reports were performed in authorized lab environments for educational purposes only.